aws/aws-sdk-js-v3/clients/client-controltower/README.md

 AWS SDK for JavaScript ControlTower Client for Node.js, Browser and React Native.

 <p>These interfaces allow you to apply the AWS library of pre-defined
 <i>controls</i> to your organizational units, programmatically.
-In AWS Control Tower, the terms "control" and "guardrail" are synonyms.   .</p>
+In AWS Control Tower, the terms "control" and "guardrail" are synonyms.</p>
 <p>To call these APIs, you'll need to know:</p>
 <ul>
 <li>